agschaid/trakki/README.md

 The times at the beginning and the duration at the end of each slot line effectively leaves 60 characters (columns 13-72) for the description.
 Longer descriptions can be spread over consecutive lines but should also stay within these columns.
 The times and the duration always stay on the first line.

+If a description starts with two starts `**` the slot is considered to be not trackable (like supper breaks).
+The duration is in normal brakets instead curley brakets and is not added to the daily sum of durations.

 Subsequent slots (end- and start-times match exactly) should not have an empty line between them while slots with dead time in between should.

-Slots that overlap should be separated by a single line starting with an exclamation mark.
+Slots that overlap should be separated by a single line starting with at least 3 exclamation marks

 If the end time of a slot is before its start time, the slot is considered to span over midnight (as of writing all the time is added to the track duration